Lawyer: Chicago archdiocese has paid out $80M to law firm

 If the $80 million figure is correct, that means clients of Anderson and his colleagues may have received around 40 percent of the total $200 million in payouts by the archdiocese.

-"The Archdiocese of Chicago has made significant progress in recent years in stabilizing our finances" but still "face challenges due to misconduct settlements, the declining size of our congregation and other factors," the statement said.
+"The Archdiocese of Chicago has made significant progress in recent years in stabilizing our finances," the statement said.
+It added that the archdiocese still faces challenges "due to misconduct settlements, the declining size of our congregation and other factors."

 A July Chicago Tribune report cited archdiocese officials as estimating they may have to pay $156 million more to settle legal action by survivors in years to come.

-Anderson said the payments to his clients over the last 20 years averaged $500,000 per victim, with some payouts to individuals running into the millions of dollars and others only in the tens of thousands of dollars.
+Anderson said the payments to his clients over nearly 20 years averaged $500,000 per victim, with some payouts to individuals running into the millions of dollars and others only into the tens of thousands of dollars.

 "We have so much more to do," he said.
 "But make no mistake about it: this is progress."

-Anderson was asked by a reporter if some might raise eyebrows about how Anderson's law firm has profited from the litigation.
+Anderson was asked by a reporter if some might raise eyebrows about how his law firm has profited from the litigation.
 He answered: "You're damn right we made a lot of money."